drips-network/docs/docs/drips-v2-features.md

 While other streaming protocols require users to independently fund and top-up each stream that they create, leading to many transactions and high gas costs to maintain streams over time, Drips allows users to fund and top-up multiple streams using a single account balance and a single transaction.

-### Hub Identities
+### A Flexible Identity Model

 Drips v2 also introduces a new, more flexible model for user identity that provides additional options for app developers around how end-user accounts are created and managed in Drips.

-### Streams and Splits Work Together Natively
+### One Smart Contract One Payment Graph

-In Drips, when one user streams funds to another, the recipient can set up a Splits configuration to automatically and continuously share a portion of all incoming funds streamed to them with whomever they wish.
+Drips uses one smart contract for streaming *and* splitting, enabling effortless and flexible token routing.
+For instance, in Drips, when one user streams funds to another, the recipient can set up a Splits configuration to automatically and continuously share a portion of all incoming funds streamed to them with whomever they wish.